 What is a CT Scan?

-EmergencyMD Advanced Urgent Care features an onsite Multislice HighSpeed Ct-Scan.
+EmergencyMD Advanced Urgent Care features an onsite Multislice HighSpeed CT-Scan.
 The term CT “computed tomography” is a computerized x-ray.
-Unlike traditional X-rays which produce a single two dimensional image, CT-Scanners can produce 3dimensional images.
-CT scanners produce a narrow beam of x-ray and rotate around the patient to create the images. these images are represented as slices on screen and are processed by the onboard computer into medical images.
-CT scans can give Doctors more information then simple X-rays.
+Unlike traditional X-rays which produce a single two-dimensional image, CT-Scanners can produce 3dimensional images.
+CT scanners produce a narrow beam of x-ray and rotate around the patient to create the images. these images are represented as slices on-screen and are processed by the onboard computer into medical images.
+CT scans can give doctors more information than simple x-rays.
 CT Scans can be used to detect problems such as bleeding tumors and broken bones.

 What is the Difference Between an X-Ray and a CT-Scan?

-Unlike a conventional x-ray, CT scanners combine sophisticated software and computer technology with a rotating X-ray.
+Unlike a conventional x-ray, CT scanners combine sophisticated software and computer technology with a rotating x-ray.
 Unlike a conventional x-ray—which uses a fixed x-ray tube—a CT scanner uses a motorized x-ray source that rotates around the circular opening of a donut-shaped structure called a gantry.
-Patients lie on a motorized table which moves through the gantry.
+Patients lie on a motorized table that moves through the gantry.
 As a patient moves through the gantry they receive measured doses of X-rays which are passed through the patient and recorded by the CT-SCAN.
-Those images are then processed by the computer, recorded and displayed for the physician to interpret.
-The images are displayed as slices and can vary depending on they imaging needs.
-The thiner the slice, the better the CT-Scan at detecting small problems such as kidney stones and tumors.
+Those images are then processed by the computer, recorded, and displayed for the physician to interpret.
+The images are displayed as slices and can vary depending on the imaging needs.
+The thinner the slice, the better the CT-Scan at detecting small problems such as kidney stones and tumors.
 Most slices are between 1-10 millimeters thick.
 Image slices can be stacked together to produce 3-D images of the body.

 Getting a CT Scan